Marriage and Family Therapist Resume Examples

 - Mention any relevant licensures or certifications, such as being a Licensed Marriage and Family Therapist (LMFT).

-- Showcase your experience with diverse populations, emphasizing cultural competence and sensitivity.
+- Surface your experience with diverse populations; the focus is cultural competence and sensitivity.

 - Demonstrate your ability to work collaboratively with other healthcare professionals by providing examples.